typetron/typetron.org/tutorials/twitter-clone/likes.md

 ```

 _Like.firstOrNew_ will try to find an entry in the database with the given properties.
 If doesn't find any, it will it
-create a new like instance with the same properties, without saving it in the database.
+create a new Like instance with the same properties, without saving it in the database.
 Find more about the [ORM here](/docs/database)

 Let's make a request to this endpoint to add a like to a tweet: